Darrel Higham Guitar Gear

 Under: Famous Guitar Players

-Darrel Higham is known as one of the best Rockabilly guitarist alive today – if not of all time.
-If you haven’t heard him, there are loads of clips on YouTube.
+Darrel Higham is known as one of the best Rockabilly guitarists alive today – if not of all time.
+If you haven’t heard of him, there are loads of clips on YouTube.
 He’s also constantly touring.

 Guitars

-I discovered Darrel in around 2006 when I read an interview with him about his then signature guitar theĀ Peavey Rockingham.
-I later acquired one and it’s a really great inexpensive guitar.
+I discovered Darrel in around 2006 when I read an interview with him about his then signature guitar, the Peavey Rockingham.
+I later acquired one.
+It’s a really great inexpensive guitar.
 He still has a few Rockingham guitars in his collection.

-Among his guitar collection is a Gibson ES-5 Switchmaster guitar with 3 P90 pickups, a Gretsch White Falcon guitar, and a Gibson ES-295.
+Among his extensive guitar collection is a Gibson ES-5 Switchmaster guitar with 3 P90 pickups, a Gretsch White Falcon guitar, and a Gibson ES-295.
+He has a collection of classic guitars we should all envy!

-He also has a Gretsch 6120, which is the same model that Eddie Cochran used.
+He also has a Gretsch 6120, the same model that Eddie Cochran used.
 Eddie is one of his key influences.
+Plus, there’s no guitar like a 6120!

-In general, Darrel likes changed the pick-ups for to a P-90 pickup in the neck position, a DeArmond pickup in the bridge, and a fixed arm Bigsby.
+In general, Darrel likes to change the pickups to a P-90 in the neck position, a DeArmond in the bridge, and a fixed arm Bigsby.

 Pedals

-The third pedal is a Danelectro Reel Echo, which is used for a little slapback delay on a few numbers.
-The three pedals are powered by T-rex Fuel Tank.
+The third pedal is a Danelectro Reel Echo, used for a little slapback delay on a few numbers.
+Powering the pedals is a T-rex Fuel Tank.

-Lastly, on top of the amp is a Electro Harmonix Hum Debugger, which keeps hum to a minimum.
+Lastly, on top of the amp is an Electro Harmonix Hum Debugger keeping hum to a minimum.

 Amps

-Darrel has used a Peavey Delta Blues amp with a 15-inch speaker for many years.
+Darrel has a Peavey Delta Blues amp with a 15-inch speaker that has been his go-to live amp of choice for many years.
 The 15-inch speaker brings the life out of the DeArmond and P-90 pickups a bit more – especially the DeArmond, which can be quite bright.

 He also has a new reissue Watkins Dominator in custom red and white, as opposed to the traditional blue and white.
-An original Marshall Bluesbreaker distortion pedal is used to drive the Watkins into a slightly overdriven tone.
+To drive the Watkins into a slightly overdriven tone, he uses an original Marshall Bluesbreaker distortion pedal.

 Misc